Pranjali-d/HR_powerBI_Report/README.md

 </br>

-You can browse the github repository to access the dashboard and backgrounds.

 ## Resource
- You can access all stages from designing background to calculation details of the prepared report [here](https://github.com/Pranjali-d/HR_powerBI_Report/blob/main/Resource.md).
+ You can browse the github repository to access the dashboard and backgrounds [here](https://github.com/Pranjali-d/HR_powerBI_Report/blob/main/Resource.md).